 For coaches on social media, there are opportunities and risks

-Early on in our history we realized that the need for social media education extended beyond student-athletes.
+Early on in our company history, we realized that the need for social media education extended beyond student-athletes.
 We added sessions for coaches and staff as a way to equip them to educate and empower student-athletes throughout the year, but also to equip these individuals to use social media with purpose.
-From AD’s to SID’s, compliance to marketing, development to ticket sales, GA’s to head coaches, employees of the athletics department are active on social media.
+From AD’s to SID’s, compliance to marketing, backlinks to guest posts, development to ticket sales, GA’s to head coaches, employees of the athletics department are active on social media.
 And what they do online impacts recruiting, media relations, fan engagement and more.

 This became extremely evident to many people this week after a Texas A&M assistant coach took to Twitter after a recruit announced, via Twitter, he was decommiting from the program.
 A&M wide receivers coach Aaron Moorehead, who played professionally and has a Super Bowl ring to show for it, was understandably emotional and took to Twitter to rant about the lack of loyalty, among other things, this generation has.
 Moments, later, two other high profile recruits tweeted they were either backing out of a commitment to A&M or were no longer considering the school.
 Their reason?
 Coach Moorehead’s tweets.